Smudge (band): History

 Smudge were formed in 1991 in Sydney by Paul Duncan on bass guitar, Alison Galloway on drums and Tom Morgan on guitar and vocals.
 Galloway and Morgan were also bandmates in Godstar alongside Nic Dalton, who was the co-owner of the record label, Half a Cow.
 Duncan and Morgan were former school friends.

 Smudge had formed after Galloway and Morgan were asked by Dalton to contribute a song, "Tea, Toast and Turmoil", to the 1991 Half a Cow 7-inch four-track split extended play, Slice (with one track each from Swirl, Jupiter and Studley Lush).
 The group's first gig was at the Lansdowne Hotel – where Galloway had worked as a barmaid – to launch the EP.
 An Oz Music Project reporter described Smudge's track as "a short, melodic pop song with colourful lyrics which set the blueprint for the future output of [the band]."
 In mid-year Morgan met Evan Dando (of the Lemonheads) via Dalton; Morgan and Dando subsequently developed a song writing partnership.

-They released a 7-inch single, "Don't Want to Be Grant McLennan" (referencing the Go-Between's Grant McLennan) in October 1991, which was also issued on a four-track EP of the same name, for the UK market, in March 1992.
+They released a 7-inch single, "Don't Want to Be Grant McLennan" (referencing the Go-Betweens' Grant McLennan) in October 1991, which was also issued on a four-track EP of the same name, for the UK market, in March 1992.
 It was named by John Peel as his record of the week and NME provided a favourable review.

 Smudge appeared at the inaugural Big Day Out, January 1992 in Sydney.
 Love Lust & Lemonjuice (September 1992), their second EP, included the track, "Divan".
 According to Australian musicologist, Ian McFarlane, the two EPs demonstrated "rough-hewn yet sprightly power pop wrapped around witty lyrics, squalling, fuzzy guitars, urgent melodies and grungy production."
 They followed with a third EP, Superhero, in May 1993, which included covers of the Laverne & Shirley theme "Making Our Dreams Come True" and John Waite's "Missing You".
 Steve Bell of theMusic.com.au observed that they had "by this time released a string of catchy, infectious EPs ... so from the outset there was a lot more going on in the Smudge world than mere association or nepotism."
 In 1993 the group issued a compilation album, Tea, Toast & Turmoil, for the international market on Canadian label Shake/Cargo.
 It contained material from their three Australian EPs and Various Artists' compilations.